Ermanno Wolf-Ferrari: Life

 At age 19, Wolf-Ferrari left the conservatory and traveled home to Venice.
 There he worked as a choral conductor, married, had a son called Federico Wolf-Ferrari, and met both Arrigo Boito and Verdi.
 In 1900, having failed to have two previous efforts published, Wolf-Ferrari saw the first performance of one of his operas, Cenerentola, based on the story of Cinderella.
 The opera was a failure in Italy, and the humiliated young composer moved back to Munich.
 German audiences would prove more appreciative of his work; a revised version of Cenerentola was a hit in Bremen in 1902, while the cantata La vita nuova brought the young composer international fame.

 Wolf-Ferrari now began transforming the wild and witty farces of the 18th-century Venetian playwright Carlo Goldoni into comic operas.
 The resulting works were musically eclectic, melodic, and utterly hilarious; every single one became an international success.
 In fact, until the outbreak of World War I, Wolf-Ferrari's operas were among the most performed in the world.
 In 1902 he became professor of composition and director of the Liceo Benedetto Marcello.

 In 1911 Wolf-Ferrari tried his hand at full-blooded Verismo with I gioielli della Madonna; a story of passion, sacrilege and madness.
 It was quite popular in its day and for a period after, especially in Chicago, where the great Polish soprano Rosa Raisa made it a celebrated vehicle.
 Maria Jeritza (and, later, Florence Easton) triumphed in it at the Metropolitan Opera, in an all-out spectacular production in 1926.

 World War I, however, was a nightmare for Wolf-Ferrari.
 The young composer, who had been dividing his time between Munich and Venice, suddenly found his two countries at war with each other.
-With the outbreak of the War, he moved to Zurich and composed much less, though he still wrote another comedy, Gli amanti sposi (1916).
+With the outbreak of the War, he moved to Zürich and composed much less, though he still wrote another comedy, Gli amanti sposi (1916).
 A new melancholy vein appeared in his post-war work; his operas grew darker and more emotionally complex.

 He did not really pick up his rate of output until the 1920s, when he wrote Das Himmelskleid (1925) and Sly (1927), the latter based on William Shakespeare's The Taming of the Shrew.
 In 1939 he became professor of composition at the Mozarteum in Salzburg.
 In 1946 he moved again to Zürich before returning to his home city of Venice.
-He died in Venice at Palazzo Malipiero and is buried in the Venetian cemetery Island of San Michele.
+He died in Venice at Palazzo Malipiero and is buried in the San Michele cemetery on Island of San Michele.